📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 • Best For: Viewing, photography & ADF flybys.

-• Bad For: If you go too far north and don’t have a wide lens, you may find it hard to fit the photos into frame.
-Unless that’s, of course, what you want.
+• Bad For: If you go too far north and don’t have a wide lens, you may find it hard to fit the photos into the frame.
+Unless, of course, tight shots are what you want.

 2. Wilsons Outlook.*

-Another phenomenal place to see Brisbane’s breathtaking Story Bridge is from one of best lookouts: Wilsons Outlook.
-Located on the cliffs directly east of the iconic landmark, the similar elevation of this gorgeous scenic spot means it offers the best true perspective of the striking cantilever structure at its most perpendicular angle will be less horizontally compacted and less vertically distorted in camera, allowing you to appreciate and photograph its entire expanse.
+Another phenomenal place to see Brisbane’s breathtaking Story Bridge is from one of the city’s best free lookouts: Wilsons Outlook.
+Located on the cliffs directly east of the iconic landmark, the similar elevation of this gorgeous scenic spot means it offers the best true perspective of the striking cantilever structure at its most perpendicular angle, which will be less horizontally compacted and less vertically distorted in camera, allowing you to appreciate and photograph its entire expanse.

-What’s more, is that with the spectacular skyscrapers of the inner city lie directly behind the bridge and the restaurants and terminals of the Howard Smith Wharves while ferries move about the water, it’s a fantastic visually dynamic lookout to watch the fireworks go off over the city’s most famous architectural icon.
+What’s more, is that with the spectacular skyscrapers of the inner city lying directly behind the bridge and the restaurants and terminals of the Howard Smith Wharves, while ferries move about the water, it’s a fantastic visually dynamic lookout to watch the fireworks go off over the city’s most famous architectural icon.

 Wilson’s Lookout has one of the best views of the Story Bridge, especially with the skyscrapers behind it.